rocketkeis/scrum/docs/team-processes.md

   * SM notes the team's availability during the sprint, also highlighting any holidays.
   * Team creates tasks for the user stories and identifies who will do what.
   * Output: Items captured in the [Sprint Info Page](sprints/sprint-info-template.md), and initial numbers in the [Sprint Data Page](sprint-data.md)
+  * For reporting: SM recaps to Scrum Team and Customer PO via email. *TBD: if other recipients are needed*

 ### Daily Scrum